• Skip to primary navigation

 Barbara’s Tips + Notes

-• Make sure neither the water or the butter is too hot or it will kill the yeast, if the yeast does not get foamy, try again with new yeast and cooler water.
+• Make sure neither the water nor the butter is too hot or it will kill the yeast, if the yeast does not get foamy, try again with new yeast and cooler water.

 • Try placing the dough in a warm microwave to rise.
-Boil some water in the microwave and then place the dough in the microwave.
+Boil some water in the microwave and then place the dough in the microwave and shut the door.

 • You can use all purpose flour instead of bread flour.